singh-man/books/crackingTheCoding/18_advancedTopics.md

 Further, the below rotations maintain the exact number of black nodes in each path through the affected portion of the tree that were in place beforehand.
 The children of the rotating section are either NULL leaves or subtrees that remain internally unchanged.

-*Case A: N and Pare both left children.*
+*Case A: N and P are both left children.*

 We resolve the red violation with the rotation of N, P, and G and the associated recoloring shown below.
 If you picture the in-order traversal, you can see the rotation maintains the node ordering (a  < =  N   < = b  <=  P  <=  c  <=   G   <= U).
 The tree maintains the same, equal number of black nodes in the path down to each subtree a, b, c, and U (which may all be NULL).